Tyron-patterns/real-estate-portfolio-analysis/README.md

 The project focuses on understanding long-term performance, occupancy dynamics, tenant behavior, cost and tax structure, and the impact of COVID, using descriptive and exposure-aware metrics rather than causal claims.

 **Privacy note**: All data used in this analysis have been anonymized and aggregated in accordance with basic data governance principles.
 No information allows for the identification of individual tenants or specific properties.
+**Note**: The dashboards included in this repository differ in style as the entire report has been restyled to make the project clearer.
+At the moment, following some technical issues, only a part of the dahsboards from this most recent version were available for upload.
+Nonetheless, the list of the pages is updated to the newest version

 ## Project Scope